Accacio/Accacio/README.md

 - ⚡ Fun fact: ...
 -->

-Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control).
+Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control engineering).

 # Control Engineering